Travel Coffee Makers: Best Portable Coffee Makers (For Nomads)

 How Much Space Do I Have?

 Lack of space is a common reality among travellers, especially frequent flyers.
 Even the most hardcore coffee lovers would prioritize a change of clothes over Kalita Wave accessories.

 Weight is also something to consider.
 If you’re looking for something to take with you on flights or camping trips, you want to make sure it’s light enough to carry.

 Power Or Powerless?

-Are you an urban traveler, or will you be making coffee on a campsite under the open skies?
+Are you an urban traveller, or will you be making coffee on a campsite under the open skies?
 Some coffee makers, like these drip coffee machines, require electricity; others don’t.
 Are you going to take a camper van?
 If that's the case, here are some nice RV coffee makers to choose from.
 Or if you don't mind a weaker cup of joe, then a battery-powered gear like the Makita cordless coffee maker can help you with that.

 What Else Will I Need?